 The accompanying consolidated financial statements include the accounts of West Texas Heritage Holdings, Inc., a Type 1 supporting organization which was established in 2010.
-As of December 31, 2019, and 2018, the balances of West Texas Heritage Holdings, Inc. primarily included a bequest receivable, a limited partnership interest and cash.
+As of December 31, 2020 and 2019, the balances of West Texas Heritage Holdings, Inc. primarily included a limited partnership interest and cash.
 All significant intercompany accounts and transactions have been eliminated.